 At six o’clock, there is one more sub-dial that displays a simple 31-days calendar.

-As you can see, the watch sports not one, but two crowns.
+As you can see, the Heritage Advisor sports not one, but two crowns.

 Although in its press release Rolex says nothing about the timekeeper’s back, I may assume that, like the original, it will be delivered with a solid stainless steel cover.
 Such a solution makes the alarm sound louder.

-According to the company, the watch will be supplied either on a steel bracelet or a leather strap.
+According to the company, the Advisor will be supplied either on a steel bracelet or a leather strap.
 Both versions will be delivered with an extra strap made in woven fabric.

 Price: $5500 (MSRP)

-Movement: Automatic, with Tudor alarm module, Swiss Made
+Movement: Automatic, ETA 2892-based with Tudor alarm module, Swiss Made

 Functions: Hours, minutes, date, alarm, power reserve indicator